tutorial, commentary, study resources, video, and web links

-The Age of Innocence (1920), perhaps Edith Wharton’s most famous novel, was written immediately after the First World War, when she had settled permanently to live just outside Paris.
+The Age of Innocence (1920) is perhaps Edith Wharton’s most famous novel.
+It was written immediately after the First World War, when she had settled permanently to live just outside Paris.
 She takes as her subject three issues she knew very well from first-hand experience: old New York upper-class society of the 1870s, marriage, and divorce.
 She had been encouraged to take this as her material by her friend Henry James, who urged her to ‘do’ old New York.
 And like James she also included as a substantial fourth subject, the tensions between European and American culture.

 The Age of Innocence – plot summary